Escaping a Polygon: -Approximation Algorithm

 The escaper strategy is simple: run from $p$ to $q$ for the pair $p,q$ achieving the maximum ratio.
 The main idea for our pursuer strategy is to decompose the polygon into its medial axis, and within each region corresponding to a polygon edge, try to follow a natural strategy for a halfplane, namely, following the projection of the escaper onto the edge (proved optimal for a halfplane in Section~\ref{sec:halfplane}).
 The challenge is when the escaper crosses the medial axis from one region to the other, and possibly jumps back and forth between two regions.
 We only view the escaper as having changed regions once they have left a larger region called the ``fringe'', meaning they are deeply in another region; see Figure~\ref{MedialAxisFigure}.
 Then we argue that the pursuer has enough time to transition to the new region's strategy before the escaper can escape or transition again.

 \begin{theorem}[lower bound] For any escaper domain $D_\escaper$, pursuer domain $D_\pursuer$, and exit set $\Exit$, the critical speed ratio $r^*$ is at least

 \end{theorem}

 \begin{proof} Let $p$ and $q$ be points maximizing the expression above, and let $r_\eps=\frac{d_\pursuer(p,q)-\eps}{d_\escaper(p,q)}$.
 The escaper can start at $p$ (escaper-start constraint); we can assume that the pursuer is also at $p$, or else the escaper escapes at $p$.
 Then, the escaper can run toward~$q$ at full speed (speed-limit constraint).
-This strategy does not depend on the pursuer's position at all (no-lookahead constraint).
+This strategy does not depend on the pursuer's position at all (nonbranching-lookahead constraint).
 The escaper's distance to $q$ is $d_\escaper(p,q)$ and the pursuer's is $d_\pursuer(p,q)$, so when the escaper reaches $q$, the pursuer is at least $\eps$ away in pursuer metric, and the escaper escapes.
 Therefore $r^* \geq r_\eps$ for all $\eps > 0$, and thus $r^* \geq r_0$. \end{proof}

-For a polygonal escaper domain $D_h$, we believe that this escaper strategy can be extended to the capture model as described in Section~\ref{IntroductionSection} and Figure~\ref{no capture nonconvex}.
+For a polygonal escaper domain $D_h$, this escaper strategy can be extended to the capture model as described in Section~\ref{sec:capture-nonconvex} and Figure~\ref{no capture nonconvex}.
 For $\delta > 0$, consider the modified strategy where we inset $P$ by a disk of radius $\delta$ to produce a region $P'$, which for sufficiently small $\delta$ is connected and has approximately the same shortest-path metric; round the start point $p$ and end point $q$ to nearest points $p'$ and $q'$ respectively on $\partial P'$; start at~$p'$; run along a shortest path from $p'$ to $q'$ within~$P'$; and then run along a shortest path from $q'$ to~$q$.
 This strategy only touches the boundary of $P$ at the final time when it reaches~$q$, but it starts at approximately the same point $p'$ and runs approximately the same distance.
-Now it suffices to show that we can take the limit as $\delta \to 0$.
+Now take the limit as $\delta \to 0$.

 \begin{theorem}[upper bound] For any simple polygon $P$ or polyhedron $P$ homeomorphic to a sphere, define escaper domain $D_\escaper$ as $P$'s interior and boundary, pursuer domain $D_\pursuer$ as $P$'s boundary and any subset of $P$'s exterior, and exit set $\Exit = \partial P$ as $P$'s boundary.
 Then the critical speed ratio $r^*$ is at most